Before becoming ‘the bank of mom and dad’, consider this.

 Remember: As a condition of the loan, at least 15 days before the funding date the lender will need: a letter stating that the money is a gift and will not need to be repaid, and proof that the funds are deposited in your child’s account.

 The cons: This approach tells the bank that your child’s income or credit rating is not good enough for them to qualify on their own.
-Plus, you assume responsibility if your child can’t pay their mortgage.
+Plus, you assume all responsibility if your child ends up in a position where they can’t pay their mortgage.

 The pros: Co-ownership will allow both you and your child to share in equity gains should the property increase in value.
-If all owners are living on the property, it can be a convenient way for children to keep an eye on and help out aging parents.
+If all owners are living on the property, it can be a convenient way for adult children to help out their aging parents.
 Also, as you need less space and your child needs more, they can arrange to slowly assume full ownership over time.

-5. Buying the home and giving it to your child
+4. Buying the home and giving it to your child.

-The pros: If you are in a position to buy a home for your child, you’d be able to see and enjoy the results of your generosity immediately.
+The pros: If you were actually in a position to buy a home for your child, you’d be able to immediately see (and enjoy) the results of your generous gift.
+Keep in mind, however, that there are several factors you’ll need to consider if you’re thinking about taking this route—so be sure to consult with a mortgage professional.

-The cons: Buying a home and giving it to someone is as if you sold the property at fair market value.
-You will have to pay tax on any capital gain if, at the time of giving the house over to your child, it is worth more than you paid for it.
-Some people may also view this option as depriving your child of the opportunity to learn a valuable financial lesson.
+The cons: Buying a home and giving it to someone is, from a legal standpoint, the same as selling the property at fair market value.
+This means you would have to pay tax on any capital gain if, at the time of giving the house over to your child, it is worth more than what you paid for it.

 Brokerage license 12185